Keywords; hip pain, osteoporosis, vitamin D, diabetes, metabolic syndrome, chiropractic help.

-No question of it, alcohol in excess has a very important role to play in bone strength.
-Add to that more falls on the buttocks, subluxating the sacroiliac joint and fractures in the pelvis, and you have a strong association between alcohol and hip pain.
+No question of it, alcohol in excess plays a very important role in brittle bone disease.
+Add to that more falls on the buttocks whilst inebriated, subluxating the sacroiliac joint and causing fractures in the pelvis, and you have a strong association between alcohol and hip pain.

 Coupled with a poor diet, deficient in green leafy vegetables, fruit, and whole grains - a vitamin B deficiency - and you have a catastrophe.